johanley/special-relativity-core/README.md

 **A history intersects in dramatically different ways with a time-slice versus a light-slice.**
-The intersection of a time-slice surface (with <em>ct=constant</em>) with an object's history defines the spatial geometry of an object, relative to a frame.
+The intersection of a time-slice surface (with <em>ct=constant</em>) with an object's history defines the spatial geometry of an object, relative to a grid.
 The intersection of the past light cone of a detector with an object's history defines the optical appearance of the object at the detector.

 For a receding stick travelling parallel to its longest dimension, the light-slice is always shorter than the time-slice when it's receding from the detector.